AdobeDocs/experience-manager-cloud-service.en/help/edge/publishing.md

 # Publishing Content for Edge Delivery Services {#publishing-edge}

-With Edge Delivery, publishing content is seamless regardless of your content source:
+With Edge Delivery Services, publishing content is seamless regardless of your content source:

-* Document-based content - Please see Publish section of the Edge Delivery Services documentation.
+* Document-based content - Please see [Publish section](https://www.aem.live/docs/#publish) of the Edge Delivery Services documentation.
 * AEM content - Please see the details below.

 ## Publishing Flow from AEM {#publishing-flow}